seri037/llcppg/llpkgstore.md

 - `clib`: the original library name in C
 - `cversion`: the original version in C

-`llgo` automatically handles two things:
+`llgo get` automatically handles two things:

 1. Prepends required prefixes to `clib` references, converting them into valid `module_path` identifiers.
 2. Convert `cversion` to canonical `module_version` using the version mapping table.